 “Parrots have demonstrated they are capable of making complex economic decisions to maximize their profits — even if that meant they had to resist the urge to choose a low-value food reward in favor of a token that could be traded for a high-value food reward later – read more

-To these points – if you look at 10,400 species of birds on the planet, most bird species are flock animals and those that aren’t still use intraspecies verbalization to communicate enormous amounts of valuable information.
+To these points – if you look at 10,400 species of birds on the planet, most bird species are flock animals, and those that aren’t, still used intraspecies verbalization to communicate enormous amounts of valuable information.

 We know that cockatoos can make tools out of wood to help them obtain food.
-Magpies make tools sometimes out of metal wire to impale larva.
+Magpies make tools sometimes out of metal wire to impale larvae.

 Crows create their own toys like sleds for sliding down steep roofs covered in snow.
-Finches and woodpeckers use twigs to impale larva.
+Finches and woodpeckers use twigs to impale larvae.